Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/example_send_request.md

 ---

-    title: Example send file transfer request
+    title: "Example send file transfer request"
-    linkTitle: Example send file request
+    linkTitle: "Example send file request"
     weight: 320

----
-This section describes how to execute a SEND transfer request using Web services.
+---This section describes how to execute a SEND transfer request using Web services.
 After submitting a request you can retrieve transfer processing information in the {{< TransferCFT/axwayvariablesComponentLongName  >}} catalog using a [Web services catalog search request](../example_search_catalog).
 Responses to SEND requests may differ depending on the type of COM media file that you are using (File or TCP).

-## XFER\_CMD\_SEND\_FILE request
+## XFER_CMD_SEND_FILE request

 This example request uses only the minimal number of options needed to submit the SEND file SOAP request.
 You can modify as needed.